HewlettPackard/hpegl-metal-os-windows-iso/README.md

-glm_finisher.ps1.template.dos | This is the Bare Metal finisher script that installs just before the final reboot. glm-meta-data.template.dos | A go template file to be used for Bare Metal Consumption. glm-network-config.template.dos | A go template file used to setup networking configuration for Bare Metal glm-service.yml.template | This is the Bare Metal .YML service file template. glm-user-data.template.dos | A template file used to populate user date for Bare Metal glm-windowsexporter-setup.ps1.template.dos | A template file used for the Windows Exporter configuration.
+glm_finisher.ps1.template.dos | This is the Bare Metal finisher script that installs just before the final reboot. glm-meta-data.template.dos | A go template file to be used for Bare Metal Consumption. glm-network-config.template.dos | A go template file used to setup networking configuration for Bare Metal glm-user-data.template.dos | A template file used to populate user date for Bare Metal.
+This is where you can specify more users to create and commands to run at the end of CloudBase-Init's execution. glm-windowsexporter-setup.ps1.template.dos | A template file used for the Windows Exporter configuration.
 Install-ADK.ps1 | A basic script to install ADK & ADK-PE SetupComplete.cmd | A command that will run on the first official boot, installing things that need the complete OS to be installed.
+This is run before CloudBase-Init so users and networking is not set up yet
 Test.ps1 | This is the PowerShell script to test that the uploaded ISO matches the definition